McCampbell Sailors Help Maintain Nagasaka Green Space

-YOKOSUKA, Japan (June 18, 2025) - 19 Sailors from the Arleigh Burke-class guided-missile destroyer USS McCampbell (DDG 85) participated in a Community Relations Event (COMREL) to assist local Japanese volunteers in maintaining Yokosuka’s Nagasaka Green Space June 18, 2025.
-The Sailors spent more than four hours cutting down approximately 200 trees under the guidance of experienced Japanese volunteers.
-McCampbell is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
-(U.S. Navy photo courtesy of Kazuyuki Takagi)
+YOKOSUKA, Japan -- 19 Sailors from the Arleigh Burke-class guided-missile destroyer USS McCampbell (DDG 85) participated in a Community Relations Event (COMREL) to assist local Japanese volunteers in maintaining Yokosuka’s Nagasaka Green Space June 18, 2025.

+The area was overgrown with bamboo.
+So the volunteer Sailors spent more than four hours cutting down approximately 200 trees under the guidance of experienced Japanese volunteers.
+The team then prepared the cut overgrowth for transport to an open area and allow nature to run it’s course.

+Nagasaka Green Space is approximately a 30-minute drive from the installation and near the Town of Hayama.
+The greenery area started as a City of Yokosuka initiative to both conserve and create a utilization project for Satoyama and the area around Sawayama Pond.
+The City regularly holds events including rice paddy regeneration and wooded area care through joint efforts between local organizations and U.S. Navy Sailors in addition to hands-on events to come into contact with nature.

 |Date Taken: